- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 4. Pupils should be taught:

-a) how to find out about the past from a range of sources of information [for example, stories, eye-witness accounts, pictures and photographs, artefacts, historic buildings and visits to museums, galleries and sites, the use of ICT-based sources]
+a) how to find out about the past from a range of sources of information [for example, stories, eye-witness accounts, pictures and photographs,

 b) to ask and answer questions about the past.